xy-241/CS-Notes/content/OS/System Call/System Call (系统调用).md

 - A form of [[Interrupts (中断)#Software Interrupt]]
 - Can be traced by [``strace``](https://stackoverflow.com/questions/65510246/can-a-system-call-happen-in-a-c-program)

+>[!attention] User program isn't communicating with syscall directly!
+> The System call is placed behind an [[Abstraction (抽象)#Abstraction Barrier]] created with the [The GNU C Library](https://sourceware.org/glibc/started.html).
+So user programs like [[OS System Program]] is triggering system call that requests privileged services from the kernel via the GNU C Library.

 >[!tip] Best Practice
 >Program should always check the results of System Call (系统调用) to see if an error has occurred